brannondorsey/exchatter/feature_list.md

 - Average and probability distribution (PD) (i.e. 10% x, 30% y, 60% z) response time.
 - Average and PD re-response rate
 - PD positive, negative, and neutral sentiment
+- PD of positive, negative, and neutral sentiment given that prompt is positive
+- PD of positive, negative, and neutral sentiment given that prompt is negative
+- PD of positive, negative, and neutral sentiment given that prompt is neutral (Note: In practice, also calculate a PD of the three types of sentiment based on the best nearest-neighbor approach.
+This will be calculated live.)
 - PD of one word, two word, three word, etc responses (possibly dependent on one word, two word, three word prompts etc)
 - PD of one sentence, two sentence, and three sentence responses (possibly dependent on one sentence, two sentence, three sentence prompts etc)
 - Ordered list of most used positive and most used negative 1 word responses